 Under what circumstances might a tenant choose to abandon an uninhabitable rental unit?

 Under certain extreme circumstances, a tenant might choose to move out of an uninhabitable rental unit rather than attempt to have repairs made.
 If a tenant abandons a rental unit because of serious health and safety concerns, the landlord is not entitled to collect rent.
-It is likely that the tenant has a lawsuit against the landlord.
-A tenant who is considering abandoning a unit is encouraged to speak with a lawyer.
+It is likely that the tenant has a lawsuit against the landlord if the conditions reach this level.
+A tenant who is considering abandoning a unit is encouraged to speak with a lawyer before giving notice to vacate.
 A judge or jury may find that the issues were not serious enough to warrant abandonment.

 Green v.
 Superior Court, 10 Cal.
 3d 616 (1974)